idrissneumann/demo-portainer-k8s/README.md

 ## Deploy an app on portainer from docker-compose files

+The demo application is built from [this repository](https://gitlab.comwork.io/oss/devoxx2021-redhat-amadeus-contest).

-You can try to deploy the demo app from the docker-compose file on Kubernetes:
+You can try to deploy the demo app from the `docker-compose` file on Kubernetes:

 ![deployment-docker-compose](./img/deployment-docker-compose.png)